monsterkodi/ko/README.md

 **terminal**
 - alias, history
-- echos commands as ascii-headers
+- can echo commands as ascii-headers
 - output of commands editable/searchable

 **file search**